Chapter 1: Odor and the Science of Olfaction

 Up to 400 different types of gases can be released as a result of the human decomposition process.
 This includes gases that include the element of nitrogen.
-(As an aside, there are odors that are emitted associated with sulfur, which are discussed later in this chapter.)
+(As an aside, there are odors that are emitted associated with sulfur, which is discussed later in this chapter.)

 - Cadaverine and putrescine (rotting fish odor)